How to Care for Chickens in Cold Weather

 3. Provide a Wind Block

 Use a tarp or plastic sheeting to cover the sides of the run, providing the chickens with additional protection from the wind and wind-driven snow and rain.
 During the coldest months of our New England winter, we wrap the northeast corner of the run with a large canvas tarp.

 Be sure to fasten the tarp securely.
 If the tarp flaps in the wind, the flapping motion seems to spook the chickens.
 The tarp we use has metal grommets inserted along the edges, and this makes it easy to hang the tarp from a few well-positioned screws.
 We then use plastic zip ties to firmly secure the tarp and prevent it from flapping in the wind.

 Do not fully enclose the run, which reduces ventilation.
 Instead, use the tarp or plastic sheeting on one or two sides of the run to help block the prevailing winds.
 Attach a couple of perches, as high as possible in the run, for chickens to roost and see the world around them.
 Your chickens may even use the perches to roost at night during all but the coldest weather.

-Fill Up the Feed Bin
+4. Keep the Feed Bin Full

 Chickens burn extra calories in the winter as they warm themselves against the cold weather, and they tend to eat more prepared feed to fuel their bodies and produce internal heat.
 This is especially true for chickens who free range in the backyard and burn extra calories as they move about in search of anything edible.